-Some intellectuals define cinema as a tool that “reshapes the consciousness in the minds of the audience”.
+Some intellectuals define cinema as a tool that “reshapes the consciousness in the minds of the audience.”
 Although this saying is disputed, no one can deny that cinema is an important communicative tool that forms a mental image of the reality of individuals.

-Contrary to the message of the movie The Thin Blue Line, whose producers rescued a potential victim, movies can also play a nasty role that undermines victims' rights and makes them vulnerable to further tragedies.
-This happens when some film producers adopted the narrative of tyrants and perpetrators of violations and crimes, which can create sympathy for them and deny victims any opportunity to tell the world about their suffering.
+Contrary to the message of The Thin Blue Line, whose producers rescued a potential victim, films can also play a nasty role that undermines victims' rights and makes them vulnerable to further tragedies.
+This happens when some film producers adopt the narrative of tyrants and perpetrators of violations and crimes, which can create sympathy for criminals and deny victims any opportunity to tell the world about their suffering.

-Fauda series, which the company bought its publishing rights and contracted with its producer to participate in the production of falsely narrates the story of members of an Israeli Mista'arvim unit that carry out undercover operations in the West Bank and the Gaza Strip during their pursuit of a leader of the Palestinian organizations.
-The series attempts to humanize the thoughts and actions of the Israeli soldier by saying that everything the occupation soldiers do is justified because they seek to restore security and bring peace, regardless of the size of the violations of international law and the international humanitarian law.
-At the same time, the series depicts the way of thinking of the Palestinians as a community that only thinks of revenge.
+Fauda series, which the Netflix bought its copyright and contracted with its producers to participate in the production of its third season, tells the story of members of an Israeli Mista'arvim unit (which carry out undercover operations in the West Bank and the Gaza Strip) during their pursuit of a leader of a Palestinian organization.
+The series attempts to humanize the thoughts and actions of the Israeli soldier, trying to convey the idea that everything Israeli soldiers do is justified because they seek to restore security and bring peace, regardless of the size of their international law and the international humanitarian law violations.
+At the same time, the series depicts the Palestinians as a vindictive a society.

-Another Netflix movie is The Red Sea Dive Resort, a movie produced in 2019, in which the famous American actor Chris Evans, plays the role of an Israeli Mossad agent who leads a secret operation to help Ethiopian Jewish refugees escape from Ethiopia to a safe haven in Israel.
+Another Netflix movie is The Red Sea Dive Resort, a movie produced in 2019, in which famous American actor Chris Evans plays the role of an Israeli Mossad agent who leads a secret operation to help Ethiopian Jewish refugees escape from Ethiopia to a safe haven in Israel.

-Journalist Ibrahim Arab, whose master thesis is entitled "The Israeli narrative on digital video platforms”, says in on one of the Al-Jazeera podcast programs that the reasons behind Netflix's production and purchase of the copyright of Israeli works are: The low cost [whether producing them or purchasing the rights to publish them]...
-They are of a high quality; the topics that these works address, whether those related to post-traumatic stress disorder after wars or the search for heroes [which are topics of a great demand, especially by the youths]”.
+Journalist Ibrahim Arab, whose master thesis is entitled The Israeli narrative on digital video platforms, says to Al-Jazeera Podcast that the reasons behind Netflix's production and purchase of Israeli works are: “The low cost [whether producing them or purchasing the rights to publish them]...
+And they are of a high quality; the topics that these works address, whether those related to post-traumatic stress disorder after wars or the search for heroes,” which are topics of a great demand, especially by the youths.